COVID-19 Situation in Thailand

 |Measures for Travelers|

-On 3 April 2020, the Civil Aviation Authority of Thailand (CAAT) announced that all commercial airlines are suspended from entering into Thailand from 4 – 6 April 2020.
-All passengers travelling to Thailand will be subject to a 14-day state quarantine, including those who have departed the country of origin and are on the way before the entry into force of the announcement. https://www.caat.or.th/th/archives/49284
+On 3 April 2020, the Civil Aviation Authority of Thailand (CAAT) announced that all international passenger flights are suspended from entering Thailand during 4 – 6 April 2020.
+All arriving passengers will be subject to a 14-day state quarantine, including those who departed the country of origin before the entry into force of the announcement. https://www.caat.or.th/th/archives/49284

 On 2 April 2020, Prime Minister Prayut Chan-o-cha issued a statement regarding additional measures to prevent further spread of COVID-19 in the country, main points are as follows: